-Based on the literature review of bamboo joinery systems utilising digital fabrication and robotic assembly techniques, we identified various types of contemporary bamboo joinery summarised in Table.
+Based on the literature review of bamboo joinery systems utilising digital fabrication and robotic assembly techniques, we identified various types of contemporary bamboo joinery, which are summarised in the table.
 1 and Fig. 2.
 In this study, we define the scope of our case study by focusing specifically on contemporary bamboo joinery systems that incorporate digital fabrication techniques to ensure their applicability for robotic assembly.
-We focus on selecting and analysing this joint system as a basis for analysis, comparison and critical evaluation.
-Observing their design approach, the objective is to explore their adaptation for seamless integration with robotic assembly workflow.
+We focus on selecting and analysing this joint system as a basis for analysis, comparison, and critical evaluation.
+Observing their design approach, the objective is to explore their adaptation for seamless integration with the robotic assembly workflow.